Energy-Efficient UAV Relaying Robust Resource Allocation in Uncertain Adversarial Networks: Introduction

 Researchers are working on designing EE UAV networks broadly.
 However, it needs more attention to secure the network.
 For example, the authors in \cite{10}~–~\cite{11} designed EE UAV communication.
-However, they did not consider the UAV on-board energy consumption and physical layer security.
-Moreover, they considered straight-forward UAV path planning.
-A robust resource allocation to maximize the secrecy is studied in \cite{12} in the presence of adversaries.
+However, they did not consider the UAV onboard energy consumption and physical layer security.
+Moreover, they considered straightforward UAV path planning.
+A robust resource allocation to maximize the secrecy is studied in \cite{12} in adversaries' presence.
 However, the authors did not consider UAV energy minimization.
 In our previous work in \cite{17}, we optimize the UAV worst-case secrecy rate (WCSR) in adversarial networks via resource allocation.
 We proposed an algorithm that considers information-causality-constraint (ICC) while maximizing WCSR.

 A limited theoretical analysis of UAV relaying security was studied in \cite{new_3, QWang_1}.
 In \cite{new_3}, the authors investigated the joint BS/UAV power and trajectory optimization.
 The system considers adversaries, which are partially known by the UAV.
 In their investigation, the UAV is considered as the aerial base station.
 However, the authors proposed model is limited to serving close users.
-Moreover, they did not consider UAV PEC, which is an important paradigm to design trajectory.
-The authors in \cite{QWang_1} investigated the UAV security and their proposed networks had UAV relay, BS, user, and one adversary.
+Moreover, they did not consider UAV PEC, which is a crucial paradigm to design trajectory.
+The authors in \cite{QWang_1} investigated the UAV security, and their proposed networks had UAV relay, BS, user, and one adversary.
 Their proposed model is limited to the perfect location of adversaries to the UAV.
-This assumption is limited application in real-world scenarios.
+This assumption is the limited application in real-world scenarios.
 They considered neither robust resource allocation nor UAV EE.
 The authors in \cite{new_3, QWang_1} analyzed the security aspect to maximize the throughput.
 However, their algorithms did not have an optimal trajectory and UAV EE for long-distance users since they did not investigate 1) UAV relaying security for unknown adversaries 2) designing an optimal trajectory for EE UAV.
-We explained the differences in the revised manuscript.
-We hope that the reviewer would be satisfied with our explanation and revised paper.